// LIVE MARKET DATA

 EPS vs Estimate

 The first number markets react to.
 Did the company earn more or less per share than Wall Street predicted?
 A beat often means a gap up.
-A miss can trigger a 10–20% drop in a single session.
+A miss can trigger a 10–20% drop.

 02